 - These sessions focus on developing leadership skills that every successful public safety professional needs to possess, both operationally and technically as well as enabling leaders to impact their employees and the agency by focusing on issues directly related to operating a communications and mentoring incoming and rising leaders.

 - These sessions are devoted to those in the industry who’s primary role is educating the public about 9-1-1, text, video relay and communications with impaired callers.

 Presenter Guidelines and Submission Requirements include:

-- Submissions must include contact information and brief biography of the speaker(s) in 50 words or less and written in third person.
-All co-presenters, if applicable, will need to be listed as well (limit of 4).
+Submissions must include contact information and brief biography of the speaker(s) and co-presenters (limit 4).
+Biographies must be 50 words or less and written in third person.

-- Completion of lesson plan must be submitted as well for Texas Commission on Law Enforcement (TCOLE) continuing education credit submission.
-We will provide the lesson plan format to be used for TCOLE credit once the submission has been accepted.
+A lesson Plan must be submitted for sessions eligible for Texas Commission on Law Enforcement (TCOLE) continuing education credit.
+The lesson plan format will be provided once the submission is accepted.

-Evaluation guidelines include a sub-committee reviewing each presentation for quality, timelines, relevance to track chosen by presenter, material focused on topic according to title of presentation as well as potential attendee interest in the presentation proposed.
-Attendees should be able to gage the content of the session from the title and track chosen.
+Evaluation guidelines include a sub-committee reviewing each presentation for quality, timelines, relevance to the above tracks, material focused on topic according to title of presentation as well as potential attendee interest in the presentation proposed.
+Attendees should be able to gage the content of the session from the title and track assignment.